augustinh22/msc_markdown/source/02_Theory.md

 The \acp{EC} Copernicus programme is now providing \ac{EO} data comprised of multiple Sentinel satellite missions and in situ observations with global coverage at unprecedented frequency and spatial resolution for being free, full and open.
 There has never been so much \ac{EO} data freely and openly available to the public.
 Daily data volumes from the Sentinel missions alone are expected to exceed 10\acs{TB} (Fig. \ref{fig:dataestimates}).

+\graffito{Need for automated methods}

 Remotely-sensed big Earth data could continue to be analysed using methods that were applied to remotely-sensed images before Landsat opened its archive in 2008 (i.e. before they became a big open data source) but most \ac{EO} data available would never be accessed, much less used.
 This means moving beyond file-based analysis, where each analyst must download each scene one by one, and minimising the transfer of data between data archives/stores and users.

-\ac{EO} images are considered unstructured data, since they generally lack necessary structural organisation for machine-readability and automated analysis.
+Many other spatial analysis routines can be chained together and automated to a large degree, yet analysis of \ac{EO} images often requires more user interaction to produce meaningful results. \ac{EO} images are considered unstructured data, since they generally lack necessary structural organisation for machine-readability and automated analysis.
 They demand new and different automated methods to leverage their potential, whether related to storage, processing, access or analysis -- algorithms that can handle many images, multiple sensors and many geographical areas and moments in time with heterogeneous conditions (e.g. cloud cover, climate, land cover).
 Developing large-scale, automated (repeatable and reliable) methods for extracting information from huge amounts of \ac{EO} data is not only the current trend, but the only foreseeable way to derive meaning from a rapidly growing, global data source.

+\graffito{Big Earth data is basically destined to serve international initiatives!}

 The benefits of big Earth data transcend the domain of Earth sciences @guoBigDataDrives2017.
 Free and open \ac{EO} data are the only sources that can continuously provide consistent information about the current and past state of the Earth's surface with global coverage that is, theoretically, the same everywhere.
 However, the quality and fitness of data for analysis may be unevenly distributed and differ depending on sensor and the geo-spatio-temporal location.
 Nevertheless, information extracted from big Earth data is a promising source of spatially-explicit evidence.